 Q: You do private consulting?
 You know, I have this problem where—

 A: Shhh, shhh!
 Don’t tell me your idea here!
 Email me at firstname.lastname@example.org and we can talk.
-I’m always ready to help someone or just spend time shooting the breeze about corporate compliance or audit.
+I’m always ready to help someone or just spend time talking shop about corporate compliance or audit.

 Q: OK, thanks!